duetosymmetry/qnm/README.md

 different (s,l,m,n), at a desired dimensionless spin parameter 0≤a<1.
 The angular sector is treated as a spectral decomposition of spin-weighted *spheroidal* harmonics into spin-weighted spherical harmonics.
-Therefore the spherical-spheroidal decomposition coefficients come for free when solving for ω and A.
+Therefore you get the spherical-spheroidal decomposition coefficients for free when solving for ω and A ([see below for details](#spherical-spheroidal-decomposition)).

 We have precomputed a large number of low-lying modes (s=-2 and s=-1, all l<8, all n<7).
 These can be automatically installed with a single